Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by diesel engines and utilizing the 2-door cabriolet body style within the same 'Sports car' segment, the only major difference here really is their wheel drive configuration (rear for the BMW and front in the case of the Opel).
 The first one has a BMW-engineered powertrain under the hood, a 4-cylinder, 16-valves 190hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 195hp engine designed by FIAT.

 SafetyUnfortunatelly, neither of the two vehicles was submitted to the European New Car Assessment Programme (Euro NCAP) testing.
 This makes it virtually impossible for me to pick one over the other and I'm generally against buying such cars as the safety should really always come first.
-Moving further on, let's take a closer look at some additional safety-related facts.
+That aside, let's consider some other aspects which affect safety.
 Both vehicles belong to the sports car segment, which is generally classifying them somewhere in the middle safety-wise, but it doesn't do much to help us decide between the two.
-On the other hand, when it comes to weight, a factor that most people underestimate, Cascada offers a considerable difference of 14% more metal.
+On the other hand, if we'd like to consider vehicle mass in this context too, which we definitely should, Cascada offers a considerable difference of 14% more metal.

-ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Opel does have a slight advantage, when all the models are taken into account.
+ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that Opel does have a slight advantage, all the models observed together.
 That's the official data, while our visitors describe reliability of BMW with an average rating of 4.1, and models under the Opel badge with 4.2 out of 5.
 Unfortunatelly, I don't have enough insight that would allow me to comment in more details on the specific models level.
-Above it all, drivers of cars with the same engine as 2 Series Coupe rank it on average as 3.7, while the one under the competitor's bonnet gets 5.0 out of 5.
+That apart, owners of different cars powered by the same engine as 2 Series Coupe rank it on average as 3.6, while the one under the competitor's bonnet gets 5.0 out of 5.

 Performance & Fuel economyBMW is undoubtly more agile, reaching 100km/h in 1.9 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 225 kilometers per hour, 5km/h less than the other car.
 When it comes to fuel economy the winner has to be 2 Series Coupe, averaging around 4.4 liters of fuel per 100 kilometers (64 mpg), in combined cycle.
 We can't ignore that 18% difference compared to Cascada.